itsadityasai/MoneyBat/README.md

 MoneyBat.bat ----> The main script, use it to log your spendings.

-Update.bat ----> Add money to your budget.
+AddMoney.bat ----> Add money to your budget.

 Reset.bat ---> Something went wrong?
 Start from scratch.